Duncansby Stacks

 Early in the morning, when the cliffs are bathed in light.

-Camera, wide-angle lens for panoramic shots and longer focal lengths for details, ND filter, polarising filter, tripod.
+Camera, 14–24 mm lens for panoramic shots and 24–70 mm lens for details, ND filter, polarising filter, tripod.

 If you’re staying nearby, it’s a good idea to go for an initial exploration in the evening.
 This makes it easier to find your way around the next morning.
 You’ll know which route to take and which angles look most interesting.